san4b0t/tp/docs/UserGuide.md

 title: User Guide
 ---

 HustleHub is a **desktop application** for computing students keeping track of multiple internship/job applications who prefer using CLI over GUI.
-The product will provide computing students an easy way to visualise, add and modify their job application details to multiple positions at multiple companies
+The product will provide computing students an easy way to visualise, add and modify their job application details to multiple positions at multiple companies.

 * Table of Contents
 {:toc}